 |Campus(es)||Caulfield, Clayton, Malaysia|

 Psychology is the study of mind and behaviour.
 It is a broad scientific discipline that includes investigations of the brain, learning, memory, reasoning, decision making, language, developmental and social processes, personality, and mental health and well-being.
 It is also concerned with the practical and ethical applications of psychological research to the profession.

 The Monash psychology curriculum is research-led, and is based on the principle that training in the discipline of psychology should follow the scientist-practitioner model, where learning about professional practice is taught within the scientific perspective.
 Students are then able to make informed choices about psychology-related careers and further training at the fourth year and postgraduate level (where available and if students are eligible), which is a requirement to practice as a psychologist in Australia.

-The School of Psychology and Psychiatry offers a common psychology curriculum accredited by the Australian Psychology Accreditation Council (APAC) at the Australian campuses and Monash University Malaysia.
+The School of Psychological Sciences offers a common psychology curriculum accredited by the Australian Psychology Accreditation Council (APAC) at the Australian campuses and Monash University Malaysia.

 A 48-point non-APAC accredited psychology major can be completed in a single or double degree course and may be sufficient to satisfy the requirements for that course, but is not APAC-accredited and will not permit entry to fourth-year or honours programs in psychology at Monash.

 Students complete ten 6-credit-point units (nine core units and one elective unit) from the lists below.

 Psychology can be studied in many undergraduate courses offered by different faculties.
 However only studies undertaken within an APAC-accredited degree will lead to the further training required to practice/register as a psychologist.
 The following courses are APAC-accredited for completion of an APAC-accredited 60 point psychology major, including their related double degrees: